NearHuscarl/flutter_login/README.md

-afterHeroFontSize | `double` | Defines the font size of the title in the screen after the login screen (after the hero transition) pageColorLight | `Color` | The optional light background color of login screen; if provided, used for light gradient instead of primaryColor pageColorDark | `Color` | The optional dark background color of login screen; if provided, used for dark gradient instead of primaryColor
+afterHeroFontSize | `double` | Defines the font size of the title in the screen after the login screen (after the hero transition) pageColorLight | `Color` | The optional light background color of login screen; if provided, used for light gradient instead of primaryColor pageColorDark | `Color` | The optional dark background color of login screen; if provided, used for dark gradient instead of primaryColor footerBottomPadding | `double` | The footer bottom Padding; defaults to 0 if not provided.

 ## Examples